nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 <puml src="diagrams/MarkPresentSequenceDiagram.puml" alt="MarkPresentSequenceDiagram" />

-**Note:** The diagram above only shows the part within model, since the part within logic is similar to other commands.
+**Note:** The diagram above only shows part of the interactions within the model component.

 ### Config feature